Analysis of branon dark matter and extra-dimensional models with AMS-02: 6. Conclusions

-Our analysis has shown that the Navarro-Frank-White model with medium diffusion is more restrictive than the Isothermal with minimal diffusion as we can see in Fig. \ref{Fig_exclusion}.
-The former involves more amount of \text{DM} at the centre of the galaxy and a longer diffusion length $\lambda_{D}$, so that, a bigger fraction of products than that expected in the Isothermal model with minimal diffusion would reach the Earth.
-On the other hand, Eq. \eqref{Q} shows that the fluxes of positrons from branons (annihilating in all the channels) can be computed as a linear superposition of the flux of every channel separately (i.e: instead of solving the equation one time with all the channels together $\sum_{j}\beta_{j}\frac{{\rm d}N_e^j}{{\rm d}E}$ solving the diffusion equation for every channel.
-Taking into account that the tension is a multiplicative factor in \eqref{Q} for every channel, we could extract it and taking it as a decreasing boost factor.
-It would be possible to include then, the usual boost factor due to the clumps of \text{DM} in the halo by defining an effective tension.
-Considering that the multiplicative factor in Eq. \eqref{cross_section_WZ} and hence in Eq. \eqref{Q} is inverse to the eight power of the tension scale re-absortion of the boost factor $B$ it is not very significant.
+The dark matter source term as provided by Eq. (\ref{Q}) shows that the positron fluxes from branons (annihilating in all the channels) can be computed as a linear superposition of the flux of every channel separately, so the diffusion equation can be solved for every channel.
+Also, as can be seen from the branon cross sections expressions (\ref{cross_section_fermion})- (\ref{cross_section_complex}), the brane tension will appear as a multiplicative factor $f^{-8}$ in (\ref{Q}) for every channel.
+Consequently $f^{-8}$ could be factorised out.
+It would then be possible to include the usual astrophysical boost factor which accounts for the clumps of dark matter in the halo as a kind of effective tension.
+Since the branon cross section scales as $f^{-8}$, the source term in (\ref{Q}) is highly dependent on the tension $f$.
+Consequently, the eventual inclusion of a multiplicative boost factor would not be significant taking into account its expected value \cite{Anderhalden:2013wd}.

-Following \cite{Cembranos:2016jun}, we combine the exclusion area from $\text{AMS-02}$ with previous works in the diagram $(\text{f},\text{M})$.
-The model MED, NFW is more restrictive than MIN, ISO as we can see in Fig. \ref{Fig_exclusion}.
-The former involve more amount of \text{DM} at the center of the galaxy and a greater $\lambda_{D}$, so that, a bigger fraction of products than expected in MIN, ISO would reach the Earth.
-The limit in which the description of the effective theory branons is valid is also represented in Fig. \ref{Fig_exclusion} that will be the upper limit in the range of masses for our study.\

-In Fig.~\ref{Fig_Combined_Exclusion_Branons} we present a map of exclusion for branons combining the results of this work with previous studies (\cite{Cembranos:2016jun}).
-As we observe, \text{DM} models computed in this work does not reach the blue solid line.
-It means that it is not able to rule out the thermal region where branons acquire the dark matter abundance by the standard freeze-out mechanism.
-As we have commented, the addition of boost factor could slightly modify the parameter space constraints plotted in Fig.~\ref{Fig_Combined_Exclusion_Branons}.